Contributed by: Dennis Hung

 Listen to Complaints

-When running a company, many employers feel the need to talk more than they should.
-As long as employees understand what work needs to be done and how to do it, employers should remain silent.
-Talking too much is a common way that employers waste the time of their employees.
+When running a company, many employers feel the need to communicate more than they should.
+As long as employees understand what work to complete or how to do it, employees should be left to do their work.
+Communicating unnecessarily with employees is a common way that employers waste their employees’ time.
+Although small talk is nice, there are times when employees need to lock down on their duties without outside distractions.
+Try to communicate with employees only when needed so that they can focus on their work.

-Dennis Hung is a writer of all things business.
-He’s an expert in sales planning, strategy, pricing, and product Marketing.
+About the Author: Dennis Hung is a writer of all things business.
+He’s an expert in sales planning, strategy, pricing, and Product Marketing.
 He has extensive knowledge in organic-only SEO, social media marketing, lead generation, and management consulting.